 VinylPlus is the renewed ten-year Voluntary Commitment to sustainable development by the European PVC industry.
 The VinylPlus programme was developed through open dialogue with stakeholders, including industry, NGOs, regulators, civil society representatives and PVC users.
 Five key challenges have been identified for PVC on the basis of The Natural Step System Conditions for a Sustainable Society.

-The regional scope of the programme is the EU-28 plus Norway and Switzerland.
+The regional scope of the programme is the EU-27 plus UK, Norway and Switzerland.

 Through the VinylPlus initiative, the European PVC industry is creating a long-term sustainability framework for the entire PVC value chain.